The Core Program for B.E. and B.S. degree students outside of the College of Arts & Letters

 Both classes require formal registration.
 Midterm and final grades (P/F) will be given.
 Students must pass CAL 498 in order to register for CAL 499.
 If CAL 498 has to be retaken, the completion of the thesis will be postponed for one semester.
 The sequence of classes is necessary to insure adequate preparation for thesis writing.
 All graduating CAL majors participate in CAL Senior Design Day and the Stevens Innovation Exhibition (posters or other forms of display).

-Overview of required classes for single B.A. or B.S. degree:
+Overview of required classes for single B.A. or B.S. degree in the humanities, social sciences, and STS:

 - CAL 103 and CAL 105